 3. File a Credit Report Lawsuit Against The Credit Agency

 If the credit agency does not correct the disputed error on your credit report nor response to the credit dispute letter after 30 days you may be able to file a credit report lawsuit based on damage to your credit score and other types of harm.

-Types of FCRA Damages That You Can Claim:
+Types of Fair Credit Reporting Act (FCRA) Damages That You Can Claim:

-Damages for a credit report dispute do not require denial of credit.
+Damages for a credit report dispute do not require a denial of credit.
 We give weight to statements from friends and family who observed the behavior and the stress first hand.
 In describing emotional distress we look at physical symptoms such as sleep loss anxiety and depression.
 Lowered reputation does not need proof; the same is true for lower creditworthiness.

 Common occurrences are the initial shock and disappointment which occurs on day one when you are faced with having to dispute credit reports, time spent calling and disputing credit report mistakes and errors in the following days, and time spent going back and forth attempting to dispute and correct credit report errors with the agencies.

 Credit Report Dispute Cases that Our Credit Report Lawyer Accept